 - Losing interest or pleasure in activities you used to enjoy

 - Having headaches, aches and pains, or stomach problems that don’t go away

 Of course, the answer is, “Yes!”
-All women feel this way to some degree… But, when the feelings reach a level where you’re having a hard time functioning, there’s cause for concern.
+All women feel this way to some degree… But, when the feelings reach a level where you’re having a hard time functioning for several weeks or more, there’s cause for concern.